The Sacred Flame (1929 film)

-The Sacred Flame is a 1929 sound (All-Talking) film directed by Archie Mayo, starring Pauline Frederick and Conrad Nagel, and based on a 1928 Broadway play of the same title by Somerset Maugham.
-It is now considered a lost film.
-Two years later Warner Brothers remade the film in German The Sacred Flame.
+The Sacred Flame is a 1929 American sound (All-Talking) romantic drama film directed by Archie Mayo, starring Pauline Frederick and Conrad Nagel, and based on a 1928 Broadway play of the same title by Somerset Maugham.
+It was considered a lost film until a 3 second fragment was rediscovered on May 10, 2022.
+Two years later Warner Bros.
+Pictures remade the film in German The Sacred Flame.
 In 1935, a second remake The Right to Live, was made, starring Colin Clive and George Brent.

 Plot

-At a fashionable London church wedding, Col. Maurice Taylor (Conrad Nagel), a decorated Royal Flying Corps officer, marries Stella Elburn (Lila Lee).
-Among the guests are his devoted mother, Mrs. Taylor (Pauline Frederick); family friend Major Liconda (William Courtenay); and the kindly Dr. Harvester (Alec B. Francis).
+At a fashionable London church wedding, Col. Maurice Taylor, a decorated Royal Flying Corps officer, marries Stella Elburn.
+Among the guests are his devoted mother, Mrs. Taylor; family friend Major Liconda; and the kindly Dr. Harvester.
 After a celebratory breakfast at the Taylor residence, the party travels to the Croydon Airdrome, where Maurice is preparing the airplane for the couple's honeymoon flight.
 Just after the guests arrive, a tragic accident occurs: the engine backfires, and Maurice is struck by the propeller, breaking his back and leaving him permanently paralyzed.

 Over the next three years, Maurice finds solace in his deep love for Stella.
 Though he urges her to enjoy life beyond the confines of his sickroom, Stella chooses to remain by his side, offering comfort and companionship.
-Mrs. Taylor is deeply touched by Stella's loyalty and by the tireless care of Nurse Wayland (Dale Fuller), who tends to Maurice with quiet devotion.
+Mrs. Taylor is deeply touched by Stella's loyalty and by the tireless care of Nurse Wayland, who tends to Maurice with quiet devotion.

-The household is stirred by the return of Colin Taylor (Walter Byron), Maurice's younger brother, after years abroad managing a plantation in South America.
+The household is stirred by the return of Colin Taylor, Maurice's younger brother, after years abroad managing a plantation in South America.
 Maurice is delighted, especially as Colin's presence allows Stella an escape to concerts, dinners, and a social lifelong denied her.
 Over time, however, Stella and Colin fall deeply in love.
 They make a painful decision: they will elope.
 Mrs. Taylor, with her seasoned insight, sees what is happening but chooses to remain silent—though she is aware that the couple plans to leave together.

 On the night before Colin's planned departure, Maurice confides in Stella, expressing sorrow that he has been unable to be a real husband to her and confessing that he often wished he had died in the crash.
 Devastated by his despair, Stella and Colin reconsider their decision and decide not to go through with it.
 Colin destroys the ticket he had purchased for Stella's escape.